MartijnNaaijer/phdthesis/README.md

 In Ch5_Verbal_valence, you find datasets and analysis for chapter 5.
 Ch6_Sequence_analysis contains scripts for chapter 6.
 You need to run the Python scripts on a GPU and tensorflow-gpu.

 The map "Various" contains some useful scripts. adapt_genre.R is used in various other scripts for releveling the genre of clauses in some biblical verses. main_subordinate_clauses.ipynb contains some functions, in which it is decided whether a clause is a main clause or a subordinate clause.
 It is based on the research of Marianne Kaajan. subgenres_synvar.xls is made by Dirk Bakker.
 In this file you can find the way we have divided the Hebrew Bible in different genres. appendixB.R contains the simulations used in Appendix B of the thesis.
+The file JCphrases.ipynb in the map Various is an example of a LAF Fabric notebook.
+Using LAF-Fabric was more laborious than Text-Fabric, which replaced it in 2016.

 The thesis uses two Text-Fabric packages.
 In the first place, the BHSA package, for which an app is available.
 The data can easily be downloaded from github with the incantation.